jamerst/AutoTag/README.md

 "episodeGroup": false,                    // Enable alternate episode ordering selection "fileNameReplaces": []                    // File name character replacements.
 Array of objects of the form { "replace": "", "replacement": "" }
 ```

+When `renameSubtitles` is enabled, AutoTag renames supported subtitle files along with matching videos.
+If multiple loose subtitle files match the same TV episode, AutoTag keeps them all and adds numbered suffixes such as `.1.ass` and `.2.ass`.

 ## Moving away from TheTVDB
 **v3.1.0 and above use TheMovieDB as the TV metadata source instead of TheTVDB.** This is due to the declining quality of metadata, and TheTVDB's free API being deprecated in favour of a paid model.